eliakuzmanova/kuzmagram/readme.md

 ## Used technologies

-***For client***
+### For client
-Create-React-App
+- Create-React-App
-React
+- React
-Javascript
+- Javascript
-HTML5
+- HTML5
-CSS
+- CSS
-Deployment in Vercel
+- Deployment in Vercel

 **Dependencies**

-React Icons
+- React Icons
-React Router DOM
+- React Router DOM

-***For server***
+### For server

-Express
+- Express
-Node.js
+- Node.js
-Hosting in render
+- Hosting in render

 **Dependencies**

-Bcrypt
+- Bcrypt
-Body Parser
+- Body Parser
-Cors
+- Cors
-JSON Web Token
+- JSON Web Token
-Multer
+- Multer
-Mongoose
+- Mongoose

 ## Database

-MongoDB
+- MongoDB
-Hosting in MongoDB Atlas
+- Hosting in MongoDB Atlas

 ## Features

 ***Guests***

-Sign in
+- Sign in
-Sign up
+- Sign up
-Profile (other`s users)
+- Profile (other`s users)
-Followers in Profile
+- Followers in Profile
-Follows in Profile
+- Follows in Profile
-Post Content in Profile
+- Post Content in Profile
-Likes in Post Content
+- Likes in Post Content
-404 page
+- 404 page

 ***Sign in users***

+- All pages that "guests" can see
-Home page
+- Home page
-Create
+- Create
-Option to like
+- Option to like
-Option to comment
+- Option to comment
-Suggestions for other users
+- Suggestions for other users

-***Owners***
+***Owners and sign in user***

+- All pages that "sign" in and "guest" user can see
-Edit profile
+- Edit profile
-Edit post
+- Edit post